 Same- or next-day swap

-We haul a full container and drop an empty one on the same staging pad so no loading hour is lost.
+We haul a full container and drop an empty in the same spot so your crew never loses a loading hour.

 Step 3